Reflection positivity and invertible topological phases: Fermionic theories with scalar internal symmetry group

 The results are organized by internal symmetry group.
-Some of the bordism groups appear in the mathematics literature, whereas for the more exotic symmetry groups we provide computations.
+Some of the bordism groups appear in the mathematics literature, whereas for the more exotic symmetry groups the computations are new.
 With the bordism groups in hand, the classification of interacting theories is an immediate consequence of Conjecture~\ref{thm:143} and the universal property expressed in the short exact sequence~\eqref{eq:62}.
-The free fermion computation is~\eqref{eq:109}.
-The map~ \eqref{eq:110} from free fermion phases to interacting phases does not follow from the rest---it must also be computed.
+The free fermion computation is~\eqref{eq:143}.
+The map~ \eqref{eq:110} from massive free fermion phases to interacting phases does not follow from the rest---it must also be computed.
 We give a uniform treatment based on Lemma~\ref{thm:90} and~\S\ref{subsubsec:8.4.2}.
+Manifold generators and formulas for partition functions in 4~dimensions are worked out in~\cite{GPW}.

 We check our computations against the condensed matter literature, where groups of SPT phases are deduced using very different arguments.
 There is almost total agreement, and in the few places we differ we use the homotopy computations to predict what should happen in the physics.
-The computations which we did not find in the physics literature should be considered predictions.
+The computations that we did not find in the physics literature should be considered predictions.